privacyidea/privacyidea/doc/configuration/system_config.rst

 ``splitAtSign`` defines if the username like *user@company* given during authentication should be split into the loginname *user* and the realm name *company*.
-In most cases this is the wanted behavious.
+In most cases this is the wanted behaviour.

-But given your users login with email addresses like *user@gmail.com* and *otheruser@outlook.com* you probably do not want to split.
+But given your users log in with email addresses like *user@gmail.com* and *otheruser@outlook.com* you probably do not want to split.

 ``Return SAML attributes`` defines if during an SAML authentication request